salomonelli/best-resume-ever/README.md

 If shadows may be displayed wrong, please check that the element with a box-shadow has a proper height, width and positioning.

-### Icons

-This project contains the [Google Material](https://material.io/icons/) and [fontawesome](http://fontawesome.io/icons/) icon sets.

-### Adjusting PDF-generation and page size

-[electroshot](https://github.com/mixu/electroshot) is used to generate PDFs. `convertToPdf()` in `/src/htmlToPdf.js` runs a short bash script for each resume running under `localhost:3000/resumes/resume-X`.
-By default the PDF size is A4.
-For more PDF settings check [mixu/electroshot](https://github.com/mixu/electroshot).

 ### Adding fonts